AryanVBW/RDPtown/README.md

 Welcome to the magical world of Linxie – your free Linux Remote Desktop (RDP) and virtual computer ! 🎉 These cloud computers are fully managed by Google, so you can be sure they are reliable and secure.
-You can use them for anything you want, from development and testing to running Linux tools,apps and games.
+You can use them for anything you want.

 ## Features ✨
 - Virtual Computer: ⚡️ 400MB/ps internet speed